 This may happen to us.
 And it truly happened to my friend.
 He has a 320GB NTFS-formatted external hard drive that works fine on his crappy Windows laptop.
 But when he pluged the NTFS hard drive and connected it to his new MacBook that he had purchased to replace the old PC, it didn't work.
 The NTFS drive didn't mount on his MacBook but could be seen under disk utilities.
 Of cuarse, he couldn't read that NTFS drive, let alone write to that NTFS drive.

-So, what will you do if you face with this situation, and what will you do if you want to write NTFS drive after it can be mounted and read successfully?
-My suggestion for my friend and Mac users who want to read&write to NTFS drive on Mac is to use proffessional Mac tool that helps to mount NTFS drive on Mac as a regular drive with read-write mode. iBoysoft Drive Manager is highly recommended to mount NTFS drive and write NTFS drive on Mac.
+So, what will you do if you face with this situation, and what will you do if you want to write to an NTFS drive after it can be mounted and read successfully?
+My suggestion for my friend and Mac users who want to read and write to NTFS drive on Mac is to use proffessional Mac tool that helps to mount NTFS drive on Mac as a regular drive with read-write mode. iBoysoft Drive Manager is highly recommended to mount NTFS drive and write NTFS drive on Mac.

 iBoysoft Drive Manager is a handy Mac tool which allows us to manage external drives and network drives fast and intuitively from the menu bar easily.
 With this drive management software, you can mount, unmount, eject volumes with only one click.
 Mounting NTFS drive in Mac OS X as write-read mode is a piece of cake.